deepakrajpurushothaman/deepakrajpurushothaman/README.md

 ### Hi there 👋

+Hi, there! :heart_eyes:

+## About me :man:

+I'm a result-oriented Engineer with expertise in building functional and safe functions for automated driving and electric vehicle.
+Extremely motivated to incessantly develop my skills and grow personally and professionally.
+I am confident in my ability to come up with interesting ideas and realize it.

+## Areas of Research :computer:

+✔ Automated Driving
+✔ Electric Vehicle

 <!--
 **deepakrajpurushothaman/deepakrajpurushothaman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.